-Club: Manchester City FC | Opening: 2002 | Capacity: 48,000 seats
+Club: Manchester City FC | Opening: 2002 | Capacity: 55,000 seats

 History and description

-After the games, the stadium was converted into a football stadium as to provide Manchester City with a modern replacement for Maine Road.
-The club moved into the Etihad Stadium at the start of the 2003/04 season.
+Etihad Stadium, also known as Eastlands, was built for the 2002 Commonwealth Games.
+Following the games, the stadium was converted into a football stadium as to provide Manchester City with a modern replacement for Maine Road.
+The club moved into Etihad Stadium at the start of the 2003-04 season.

-The stadium was initially called City of Manchester Stadium, but was renamed Etihad Stadium in 2011 as a result of a 10-year sponsorship deal with Etihad Airways.
+In 2008, Etihad Stadium hosted the UEFA Cup final between Zenit St Petersburg and Rangers FC (2-0).
+The stadium was initially called City of Manchester Stadium, but was renamed Etihad Stadium in 2011 following a 10-year sponsorship deal with Etihad Airways.

-The walk from the city centre to the stadium takes about 30 minutes, and that from Manchester Piccadilly Station 20 minutes.
+The walk from the city centre to the stadium takes about 30 minutes, and that from Manchester Piccadilly Station 25 minutes.
 Follow the City Link signs.

-Alternatively, a large number of buses serve the stadium, e.g. line 53, 54, 185, 186, 216, 217, 230, 231, 232, 233, 234, 235, 236, 237, X36 and X37.
+Alternatively, there is a large number of buses that serve the stadium, e.g. line 53, 54, 185, 186, 216, 217, 230, 231, 232, 233, 234, 235, 236, 237, X36 and X37.
 After the match buses to the city centre will depart from Ashton New Road next to the South Stand.

 Address: Etihad Stadium, SportCity, Manchester, M11 3FF

-Eat, drink, and sleep
+Eat, drink, and sleep near Etihad Stadium

 Tickets for Manchester City games can be bought online, or by phone +44 (0) 161 444 1894.